 - Concrete is hard for the foot, a feeling that some find unpleasant.
 But at the same time, it’s also strong — a dropped glass clearly won’t survive.
 Comfy rugs can increase convenience if there are elderly folks or small children in the household.

 - In below-ground basements, moisture moving up from the ground may make concrete improperly wet and damage any surface finish, such as paint.
-A proper vapor barrier helps to protect it from any outside problem areas like poor soil drainage or leaky gutters.
+A proper vapor barrier helps to protect it from any outside problems areas like poor soil drainage or leaky gutters.

 - Like it or not, even high-quality concrete may be cracking over time.
 That happens due to the large expanse that has to endure moisture, temperature, and settling changes.
 Patching materials and colored cement paste can help hide cracks.

 - While concrete itself is a “green,” inert material, making cement produces carbon dioxide and needs a lot of energy.
-Concrete has the most integral energy compared to other building materials such as wood, steel, and glass.
+Concrete has the most integral energy compared to other building materials, such as wood, steel, and glass.

 Concrete Floor Pros

 - The same features that make concrete floors so strong also make them easy to clean.
 A correctly sealed concrete floor eliminates stains, dirt, spills, and hard impacts.
 A little sweeping and damp mopping is all that’s required to keep them looking like new.

 - Present techniques for concrete finishing push forward concrete floors from prosaic to deluxe.
 Integral colors adding while fresh concrete is mixing give concrete a wide range of funky colors.
 Surface treatments such as concrete stains, acid etch stains, and simple paint turn dull concrete into beautiful finishes.
 Also, you can use stamps or rubber stencils to make textured concrete.
 A stained concrete finish can resemble natural stone, tiles, and brick if you combine the right coloring agents and dyes!